 Farmers take a number of factors into account when determining how to house their hens.
 Today’s cage-production systems, whether conventional or enriched, eliminate the threat from most diseases, reduce injuries to the birds, reduce aggressive behaviors and provide the best air quality for the birds.1,2 Research does not show a difference in hens’ stress levels across housing systems.2 Additionally, hen mortality is much higher in aviary systems.1 Research on the food safety of eggs produced in various systems is mixed.
 1,2

 Why Do Some Cattle Live in Feedlots Instead of Pastures?

-- When mature, cattle are sold or moved to feedlots where they typically spend 4-6 months.
-Feedlots allow ranchers to raise beef more efficiently with fewer natural resources like land, feed and water.
-Feedlot cattle live in fenced areas that give them plenty of food, fresh water and room to move around.
-Veterinarians, nutritionists and cattlemen work together to look after each animal every day, according to the National Cattleman’s Beef Association.
+Nearly all beef cattle, whether raised organically or conventionally, spend the majority of their lives in pastures eating grass.
+When mature, cattle are sold or moved to feedlots where they typically spend 4-6 months.
+Feedlots allow ranchers to raise beef cattle more efficiently using fewer natural resources like land, feed and water.
+Feedlot cattle live in fenced areas and are given plenty of food, fresh water and room to move around.
+As the National Cattleman’s Beef Association reports, veterinarians, nutritionists and cattlemen work together to look after each animal every day.1